andmade/dietxchange/README.md

 ## Description

+My final project is a prototype application to help people following the "Exchange Diet" system.
+This particular system was developed by the American Diabetes Association to help those patients manage their diet and keep their carb intake low.
+However, the system itself can be used by anyone.
+It works by breaking down foods into 6 categories and assigning values (or "exchanges") to each category that represent how much out of each category a person can eat.

+Upon registering, users would be able to enter their desired calorie intake.
+Following this, these calories would be broken up up to meet their nutritional goals
-My final project will be a web application that helps people following a Mediterranean Diet.
-This particular diet emphasizes lean proteins, healthy fats, and whole grains with a nutrient macro breakdown goal of 40% carbohydrates, 25% protein, and 35% grams.

-Upon registering, users can enter their desired calorie intake.
-Following this, it'll break those calories up to meet the previously mentioned goals (for example, on a 1400 calorie plan, 560 calories would come from carbohydrates, equating to about 140 grams of carbohydrates).
+For example, a person following a Mediterranean Diet (which emphasizes lean proteins, healthy fats, and whole grains) would want a nutrient breakdown goal of 40% carbohydrates, 25% protein, and 35% fat.
+For someone on 1400 calorie/day plan, 560 calories would come from carbohydrates, equating to about 140 grams of carbohydrates

-From the breakdown of calories you're allowed, the application will present to you how many "servings" of each of the following categories you can have:
+With this info, the application would present to you how many "servings" of each of the following categories you can have:

 + Starches
 + Fruits